adrianlimws/adrianlimws/README.md

 ### Technical Aspirations
-- Be language agnostic by getting better with SWE Principles
+- Be language agnostic
 - Be an engineer, not a frameworker
-- Write a large scale app that can benefit others in someways
+- Write an app that can benefit others

 ### Currently swimming in...
 - Java, Android